ChunchuanLv/AMR_AS_GRAPH_PREDICTION/README.md

 Should allow one to run parsing.

 ##Notes
-This python src/preprocessing.py starts with sentence original AMR files, while the paper version is trained on tokenized version provided by [AMR-to-English aligner](https://www.isi.edu/natural-language/mt/amr_eng_align.pdf)
+This "python src/preprocessing.py" starts with sentence original AMR files, while the paper version is trained on tokenized version provided by [AMR-to-English aligner](https://www.isi.edu/natural-language/mt/amr_eng_align.pdf)
 So the results could be slightly different.
+Also, to build a parser for out of domain data, please start preprocessing with "python src/preprocessing.py" to make everything consistent.

 ## Contact
 Contact (chunchuan.lv@gmail.com) if you have any questions!